ipfs/benchmarks/infrastructure/deploy/README.md

 ## Continuous Integration and Deployment
 This project is being watched by CircleCi.
 At the end of each successful integration run the runner and test code are redeployed to the controller VM.
 The definition of the tests and deployment is contained in the [CircleCi](/.circleci/config.yml) configuration file.
+For more details, see [playbook](/infrastructure/playbooks/README.md) doc